2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in New Mexico

 On average, grade specific ed graduates from New Mexico Highlands University take out $20,425 in student loans while working on their Bachelor's Degree.

 A rank of #3 on this year’s list means New Mexico State University - Main Campus is a great place for teacher education grade specific students working on their bachelor’s degree.
-Located in the suburb of Las Cruces, NMSU Main Campus is a public school with a large student population.
+Located in the suburb of Las Cruces, NMSU Main Campus is a public college with a fairly large student population.

 Women make up 88% of the grade specific ed majors at the school.